TeamTriplo/simplo-starter/src/themes/opera/README.md

   opportunity for users to create their own sub-theme if they choose.

 ## Recommended Modules

+Some specific modules that we think will improve your experience with this theme.

 - [Configurable Block Style](https://backdropcms.org/project/configurable_block_style)
 - [Utility CSS](https://backdropcms.org/project/utlility_css)